 In fulfilling its mandate, the OAC serves one of the most diverse cultural, racial, linguistic and Aboriginal populations in Canada.
 Through its programs and services, the OAC supports artists, organizations and communities across Ontario, and welcomes all forms of artistic expression and practice.

 - Block Grants to Book Publishers is open to Ontario-based, Canadian-owned, editorially independent publishers who have been in operation for a minimum of two years and have published at least eight eligible titles.
 This program does not fund single titles.

-- Literary Festivals and Organizations provides operating and project funding to not-for-profit, professional organizations and groups that publicly present all forms of Canadian literature.
+- Literary Festivals and Organizations provides operating funding to not-for-profit, professional organizations and groups that publicly present all forms of Canadian literature.
 This includes annual and one-time literary festivals or fairs, reading series, one-time projects and the activities of writers’ groups, writers’ circles and other literary groups.
 “Literature” may include oral literature such as dub and sound poetry, spoken word and storytelling.

 - Word of Mouth provides support to Ontario-based professional literary and storytelling artists and ad hoc groups that create, record and tour dub, sound or performance poetry, storytelling or other oral literature forms.

 - Writers' Reserve offers project grants to professional writers of fiction, poetry, literary criticism, commentary on the arts, graphic literature, history, biography, political or social issues, science or travel.
 Writers apply to book and magazine publishers, who then make recommendations to OAC for funding.